-As you probably know, there’s just a few days left on the Double Feature Kickstarter.
-This time we’ve put up a preview of some scenes we shot for a fictional short film.
-You can click the link or go to the above URL to see where we’re in terms of our goal, and get in on some of the Year 8 incentives.
+The time is running out on the Double Feature Kickstarter!
+We’re releasing The Double Feature Movie to stream for free in promotion with the Kickstarter.
+You can click the link or go to the above URL to see where we’re in terms of our goal, and get in on some of the Year 9 incentives.

 If you missed out on some of the incentives from last year, it’s all there.
-There’s access to Additional Content for every single year, as well as the Year 1 remasters.
+There’s access to Additional Content for every single year, as well as the missing years of Double Feature.
 You can also pick a film, or sponsor an episode.
 That ones’s especially great if you’ve got something you want to plug, as it’s only $25!

-Please take a look at the Year 8 Kickstarter page, check out the video, and how the last ew days are going.
+Please take a look at the Year 9 Kickstarter page, check out the video, and how the last few days are going.
 Thanks in advance for your help, you guys really are the best.